 Motions to Dismiss

-The defense may move to dismiss the charges if it thinks that the prosecution has failed to produce enough evidence — even if the jury believes it — to support a guilty verdict.
+The defense may move to dismiss the charges if it thinks the prosecution has failed to produce enough evidence to support a guilty verdict.

 Denial of Motion to Dismiss

-Almost always, the judge denies the defense motion to dismiss.
+Depending upon the evidence presented, the judge typically denies the defense motion to dismiss.

 Possible End of Trial

-If defendant chooses not to present any evidence, which happens on occasion, the trial will move to jury instructions.
+If the defense chooses not to present any evidence, which happens on occasion, the trial will move to jury instructions.